Precision Medicine, A Giant Step In Efficacy Against Cancer

 “We are working with precision medicine for breast cancer, colon cancer, lung cancer … In particular for lung cancer, today we have several molecules that target specific DNA mutations,” says Gidekel, an oncologist for 20 years.

 “In Latin America we have more or less 90,000 deaths per year from lung cancer.
-It is a lot.
-So this is what we are addressing, to be able to identify these patients early, to be able to diagnose these genetic mutations early and to be able to treat these patients early, “adds Gidekel.
+It’s a lot.
+So this is what we are addressing, to be able to identify these patients early, to be able to diagnose these genetic mutations early and to be able to treat these patients early ”, adds Gidekel.

 KEY APPROVAL

-In Latin America, around 80-85% of the more than 97,000 lung cancer cases detected in 2020 correspond to the type known as non-small cell (NSCLC), the most common and deadly type, which is distributed more slowly and less aggressive than that of small cells.
+In Latin America, around 80-85% of the more than 97,000 lung cancer cases detected in 2020 correspond to the type known as non-small cell (NSCLC), the most common and deadly, which is distributed more slowly and less aggressive than that of small cells.

 It is estimated that NSCLC – which has a 5-year survival rate of less than 5% – may be due to a variety of mutations and generally does not produce symptoms during its early stages, but rather appears when the disease is advanced.